bvancilku/awesome-data-effectiveness/README.md

 	1. Does your hypothesis align with results, or are results more consistent with the NULL hypothesis?
 	1. Significance is only relevant with regard to the NULL hypothesis
 	1. Attempt to quantify the uncertainty within the claimed results

-1. Consider adopting an iterative process model for data projects.
+* Consider adopting an iterative process model for data projects.
+* It's advised to use a project manangement tool (see resources below)

 ### Resources